kostja/yacht/README.md

 To use:

+Create a directory with a CQL file.
+The file must end with .test.cql.
-Add a configuration file `~/.yacht.yaml`, an example configuration file is provided in the project directory.
+This directory is a test suite.
+Add a suite.yaml configuration file to the directory, using this example.

+Add a configuration file `~/.yacht.yaml`, following this example, and point it at your Scylla binary, the directory with the test suite and a directory for temporary test artefacts.

+Run the suite:

     $ ./yacht

-will create a temporary directory, initialize a Scylla server instance in it and run tests found in the source directory against this server.
-It will print output as the testing progress.
+This will create a temporary directory, initialize a Scylla server instance in it and run tests found in the source directory against this server.
+It will print output as the testing progresses.

 What this program does
 ----------------------

-On start, it connects to an existing Cassandra instance, creates 'yacht' keyspace, and on shutdown deletes the keyspace.
+On start, it looks for test suites and test files, locates a Scylla binary, installs it in the test directory, and runs tests against it.
+The CQL queries are executed against 'yacht' keyspace, which is created and destroyed automatically.
+It can also be used to connect to an existing Scylla instance and run tests against it, set suite type to 'uri' for that and provide 'uri' option on the command line or in the config file.

 ## Definitions